-The New England Regional Student Program enables New England residents to pay reduced tuition at out-of-state public colleges and universities within the six-state region, if they wish to pursue certain academic programs that are not offered by their home state's public institutions.
+The New England Regional Student Program enables New England residents to pay reduced tuition at out-of-state public colleges and universities within the six-state region if they wish to pursue certain academic programs that are not offered by their home state's public institutions.
 A brochure describing the program can be obtained by writing to the New England Board of Higher Education, 45 Temple Place, Boston, MA 02111.
 The following undergraduate curricula at Eastern are open to New England residents under the regional program:

+Bachelor Degree Program: Open to Residents of:

+Communication Maine

+Rhode Island

+Environmental Earth Science Massachusetts

+Rhode Island

-Communication Maine Rhode Island Environmental Earth Science Massachusetts Rhode Island Sociology and Applied Social Relations Maine Massachusetts New Hampshire Rhode Island Vermont
+Maine Sociology and Applied Social Relations

+Massachusetts New Hampshire Rhode Island Vermont

+Sports and Leisure Management Rhode Island